JoshuaLampert/homeassistant-interpolation/QUICKSTART.md

 ### Integration not loading

 - Check Home Assistant logs for errors
-- Verify scipy is installed (it should auto-install)
 - Ensure the directory structure is correct

 ## Configuration Parameters